aimms/how-to/Articles/166/166-shared-user-files.rst

         ( StringToLower( guipro::PROEntityName( guipro::PRO_ENT ) ) = "users"        ) or
         ( StringToLower( guipro::PROEntityName( guipro::PRO_ENT ) ) = "domain users" )    } ;

-* Line 3: This call to AIMMS PRO, via AIMMS PRO UI, is needed to retrieve the number / name / property list of all AIMMS PRO entities.
-AIMMS PRO entity is a group or an individual.
+* Line 3: This call to AIMMS Cloud, via AIMMS PRO UI, is needed to retrieve the number / name / property list of all AIMMS Cloud entities.
+AIMMS Cloud entity is a group or an individual.

 * Line 7 - 9: AIMMS set notation to find those groups that are called ``users`` or ``domain users``.